-Classroom teachers, full-time librarians, full-time nurses, and full-time counselors will be paid no less than the minimum state salary schedule.
 Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the District's extra-duty pay schedule.

-Employees should contact payroll@pisd.edu for more information about their own pay.
+Employees should contact compensation@pisd.edu regarding salary related questions.
+Employees should contact payroll@pisd.edu regarding the processing of their pay.